kevinxu48/Data-410-Project-4/index.md

-# A Comparison Between Locally Weighted Regression and Random Forest Regression
+# A Comparison Between Multivariate Regression Analysis and Gradient Boosting

 ## Locally Weighted Regression (Lowess)
 The main idea in locally weighted regression is to apply linear regression along specific intervals to approximate a nonlinear curve by fitting and modeling low degree polynomial models to specific subsets of the data.
 From this, a function is built that represents the deterministic component of the variation in the data for every point, while trying to avoid the random error in the variation.